 Empanadas are crescent-shaped turnover pastries filled with a variety of savoury ingredients.
 While these deep-fried snacks are found all across Latin America, the Colombian variant stands out with its unique corn-dough outer layer.

 The seasoned meat and potato filling used in Colombian empanadas have a distinct taste and flavour.
 But, like most Colombian food, they differ from region to region.
-Bogotá, the capital city of Columbia, is especially famous for serving some of the best-tasting empanadas in the world!
+Bogotá, the capital city of Colombia, is especially famous for serving some of the best-tasting empanadas in the world!

 Grab some from a local vendor, and take a walk enjoying the warm and flavourful snack.
 You could even join a tour of all the best street foods in Colombia!